sorlok/FF5Rando/README.md

 ## What's the Randomizer Like?
 Start in World 1 with the Airship and fly around to (almost) any location, opening treasure chests, defeating bosses, and gettin crystal shards.
 The treasures are randomly shuffled, and the crystals/bosses can be anything at all ---Jobs, special Items (like Adamantite), and even items from other game's worlds, if you set it up that way!
 Unlocking 10 Jobs will also unlock the warp to World 2, which for now counts as completing the randomizer (since I haven't touched World 2 yet).

+Short video showing FF5 interacting with Mario 64: https://www.youtube.com/watch?v=UmKzNM1CHZY

 ## Patching Final Fantasy V (One Time)

 1. Download BepInEx version 6.0.0-pre.2 (https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.2).
 The exact name of the file you need is "BepInEx-Unity.IL2CPP-win-x64-6.0.0-pre.2.zip"
 2. Right-click on "Final Fantasy V Pixel Remaster" in Steam, and choose "Properties...", then pick the "Installed Files" tab, then press the "Browse..." button.
 This will open up the Final Fantasy V folder in Window Explorer.
 You can also open it manually (default is: C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY V PR).
 3. Open the BepInEx zip file you downloaded, and everything into the Final Fantasy V folder.
 4. Run Final Fantasy V once, then close it when it gets to the title screen.
 (This will allow BepInEx to create a few necessary folders and files.)
-5. Now, download the latest "FF5Rando" file from the Releases page (TODO: link).
+5. Now, download the latest "FF5Rando" file from the Releases page (https://github.com/sorlok/FF5Rando/releases).
+It will be named something like "FF5Rando_Release_0.1.zip", and you should unzip it.
 6. Within the Final Fantasy V folder, browse to the "BepInEx\plugins" folder.
 Now, open the FF5Rando zip, and copy all three DLL files into the plugins folder.
 7. Run the game again, then look for the file "BepInEx\config\MyFF5Plugin.cfg" in the Final Fantasy V folder.
 If that file got created, then your install was successful!